MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
 We recommend you strip this code from your application before submitting it to Google Play.
 In order to make it easier we provide the version of App Center Distribute SDK with stubbed APIs, so the only change for you is just a dependency swap.

-1. Add a new build configuration with name "GooglePlay" for your **Xamarin.Android** project.
+1. Add a new build configuration with name `GooglePlay` for your **Xamarin.Android** project.
 Make sure that the project build configuration is correctly mapped to appropriate solution configuration.
-See [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-create-and-edit-configurations) or [Visual Studio for Mac](https://docs.microsoft.com/en-us/visualstudio/mac/create-and-edit-configurations) insructions for more details.
+See [Visual Studio](https://docs.microsoft.com/visualstudio/ide/how-to-create-and-edit-configurations) or [Visual Studio for Mac](https://docs.microsoft.com/visualstudio/mac/create-and-edit-configurations) instructions for more details.
 2. Open **Xamarin.Android** project's `.csproj` in any text editor and move distribute reference into conditional item group:

     ```xml